lalitha145/concepts/life-skills-track/NoSql.md

-**4.Graph Databases:** Store data as nodes and edges, representing entities and their relationships.
+**4. Graph Databases:** Store data as nodes and edges, representing entities and their relationships.
 Examples: Neo4J, Amazon Neptune.

 Below is an example of how data is stored: